 The city's Official Gala Ball at the Municipal Theater was another ball that became an institution in the Carioca Carnival scene.
 The first edition, in 1932, already received 4,000 guests, including Vargas, then president of Brazil.
 The dance at the famous theater continued until 1975, when experts concluded that the sound was damaging the structures of the historic building.
 It soon had to change locations and finally closed in 1991.

 Over the years, the culture of dances and nightclubs spread throughout Brazil, which had already evolved a lot and significantly increased in size, becoming the world capital of Carioca Carnival.
 In the 70's and 80's, balls appeared in popular venues throughout the city, bringing some idiosyncrasies transformed by Brazilians, offering feijoada dinners.
 Today, Scala Rio is the main organizer of the nightclub, with its themed balls during the Carnival season.
 With the Gay Gala as the highlight, followed by the Cidade Maravilhosa dance.

 famous from Rio

-This legendary ball is not only the high point of the carnival, but also the most famous carnival ball, the right choice for glamor and sophistication.
-Luxurious costumes or black tie/evening dress are required, and a host of local and international celebrities are always among the guests.
+This legendary ball is not only the highlight of the celebration, but also the most famous carnival ball, the right choice for glamor and sophistication.
+Deluxe costumes or black tie/evening dress are required, and a host of local and international celebrities are always among the guests.

 Carnival Ball at Scala Rio